Cubase

 Cubase is a digital audio workstation (DAW) developed by Steinberg for music and MIDI recording, arranging and editing.
 The first version, which was originally only a MIDI sequencer and ran on the Atari ST computer, was released in 1989.
-Cut-down versions of Cubase are included with almost all Yamaha audio and MIDI hardware, as well as hardware from other manufacturers.
+Cubase often comes with electronic instruments.

 Operation

-Cubase can be used to edit and sequence audio signals coming from an external sound source and MIDI, and can host VST instruments and effects.
-It has a number of features designed to aid in composition, such as:
+Cubase can be used to edit and sequence audio signals coming from an external sound source and MIDI and can host VST instruments and effects.
+It includes features such as: